thebishalghosh/livonto/EMAIL_SETUP.md

 1. **Invoice Emails**
    - Sent automatically when invoice is created
-   - Includes invoice details and link to view invoice
+   - Includes invoice details
-   - Can optionally attach PDF invoice
+   - Users can download invoice PDF from their profile page

 2. **General Emails**
    - Support for HTML emails